Frequently Asked Questions

 Once these three steps are complete, the filament is pulled all the way out of the 3D Chameleon Y adapter and stored about 30-50mm above the Y adapter entrance.
 The gcode then commands the extruder to press the buttons to move to the next color, where it is reinserted and the process is allowed to continue.

-A) We charge a flat rate of $55.15 for most countries (using USPS Flat Rate International Shipping), however, due to the differences in each country and their associated charges, we might contact you for additional funds for shipping fees.
+A) USPS charge a flat rate pricing starting at $55.15 for most countries (using USPS Flat Rate International Shipping), however, due to the differences in each country and their associated charges, we might contact you for additional funds for shipping fees.
+See the USPS Price Group Table here: https://pe.usps.com/text/imm/immpg.htm for more details on your specific country.
 Due to those differences, we can not collect Customs Fees, Duties, Taxes or VAT, you must arrange payment of those import fees for your own country, if there are any.
 The Harmony Code for our products are 84779000, which is classified as a 3D printer part.
 Each country has their own import structure for the various products.
 If you have questions, use this harmony code to look up your local import laws for the required taxes and fees.